-While there are many festivals paying respects to the different deities and spirits, the special bit about the Ghost Festival is that it also pays respect to those spirits without any family.
-When a person passes away, it is up to the survived family to pay respects and provide food to the deceased.
-When this doesn’t happen, the spirits will considered homeless and their throats will shrink to the size of a needle.
+While there are many festivals that pay respects to different deities and spirits, the Ghost Festival is special in that it also pays respect to spirits without any family.
+When a person passes away, it is up to the remaining family to pay their respects and provide food to the deceased.
+When this doesn’t happen, the spirits are considered homeless and their throats will shrink to the size of a needle.
 Any food that they attempt to eat will catch on fire in their mouths.
-During the Ghost Month, the Buddhist Gods will permit extinguish the fire and grow their throats, allowing them to feast.
+However, during the Ghost Month, Buddhist Gods will extinguish the fire and expand their throats, allowing them to feast.

-As a sign of respect, you never refer to the spirits as ghosts (gwei: 鬼), instead they are referred to as good brothers (hao song di: 好兄弟)
+As a sign of respect, you should never refer to spirits as ghosts (gweǐ: 鬼), instead they are referred to as good brothers (hǎo xiōng dì: 好兄弟.)

-Since this is a tribute to all the spirits in the area, typically temples would hold a large gathering having everyone put their tributes on the tables.
-Then a Taoist or Buddhist priest (depending on the temple) will speak out a mantra and invite the spirits to feast.
-There is a total for four stages of tribute:
+Since this is a tribute to all the spirits in the area, temples will typically hold large gatherings allowing everyone to place their tributes on tables.
+Then, a Taoist or Buddhist priest (depending on the temple) will chant a mantra and invite the spirits to feast.
+There are four stages of tribute:

 - Tribute to the Earth Palace

-Each has tributes specific to them.
-Below are some interesting tributes special for the spirits:
+Each stage has their respective tributes.
+Below are some interesting tributes for the spirits:

-A bento box or a plate of typical home cooked meal is offered as tribute to the Di Ji Zhu.
-This is often times also done for companies (especially factories) to ensure job functions go smoothly and without any accidents.
+A bento box or plate of a home cooked meal is typically offered as tribute to the Di Ji Zhu.
+This is often done by companies (especially factories) to ensure that job functions go smoothly and without any accidents.

-For the spirits, it is also expected to bring out a basin filled with water, towel, toothbrush and toothpaste to allow the spirits to clean themselves.
+It is also expected to provide spirits with a basin filled with water, towel, toothbrush, and toothpaste to allow the spirits to clean themselves.

-Probably the most bizarre are the burlesque shows meant to be entertainment for the deceased.
-Typically seen only in rural parts of Taiwan, a stage will be set up near the temple and burlesque and pole dancers will perform.
+Probably the most bizarre of tributes are the burlesque shows meant to serve as entertainment for the deceased.
+Typically seen only in rural parts of Taiwan, a stage will be set up near a temple and burlesque and pole dancers will perform.
 The first row will be left empty to ensure the spirits have front row seats.

 While Taiwan is known for its sky lanterns during the Lantern Festival, the release of water lanterns is also an age old and gorgeous tradition.
 There are two types of water lanterns: lily lanterns and house lanterns.

-Lily Lanterns come from the Buddhist tradition and is used to guide homeless spirits to the afterlife.
+Lily Lanterns come from Buddhist traditions and is used to guide homeless spirits to the afterlife.

-House Lanterns are typically for each household to guide any spirits of a family that have deceased to reincarnate.
+House Lanterns are typically used for each household to guide any spirits of diseased family members to reincarnation.
 The family name will often be found on the lanterns.

-The lanterns are placed in the water then lit on fire as they go out to the water.
-The further they go, the more blessings the one offered the tribute will receive.
-Modern day, there are usually scuba divers around to make sure the lanterns travel out into the water.
+The lanterns are placed in the water and lit on fire before they get pushed further.
+The further they go, the more blessings the one who offered the tribute will receive.
+In today’s modern society, there are usually scuba divers around to make sure the lanterns travel out into the water.